Václav Klaus: Post-presidency

 After his presidency ended in 2013, Klaus was named a Distinguished Senior Fellow at the Cato Institute.
 His fellowship was terminated in September 2014, due to his views on the Revolution of Dignity, his hostility to homosexuality, and support for European far-right parties.

 On 9 September 2014, in an interview with Czech radio station Radio Impuls, Klaus said that Ukraine is an artificially created state and that the Russian intervention in the country was part of a civil war.
 He continued by describing Maidan as an "artificial event created by the West and the United States", in which Russia was forced to intervene.
 He added that in his opinion, Ukraine lacks the strong ties to keep the country together.

 In the 2018 presidential election, Klaus endorsed his former political opponent Miloš Zeman.

 In November 2024, Klaus received media attention after stating on CNN Prima News that female defence ministers are "absurd nonsense".

+Klaus repeatedly criticized Foreign Minister Petr Macinka for his pro-Ukrainian and pro-Israeli policies.

+On 26 June 2026, Klaus spoke at the 1.
+Demokratiekongress organized by the far-right Alternative for Germany, where he criticized liberal democracy, the European Union, "green ideology", and what he called the "demonisation of the AfD".